 contractors and supervisors, landscaping, grounds maintenance, and horticulture services (high demand)

 According to Forbes, the following provinces have voted in favour of laws regarding buying, consuming, and growing cannabis:

 - British Columbia

 - Newfoundland & Labrador

 - Prince Edward Island

-All cannabis producers, distributors and sellers are required to get a licence from Health Canada.
-There are different licence classes and subclasses:
+All cannabis producers, distributors, and sellers are required to get a license from Health Canada.
+There are different license classes and subclasses: